Accurate Linear Cutting-Plane Relaxations for ACOPF: Cutting-plane Framework: Cut Separation and Management

-In this paper we use a cutting-plane algorithm as a lower bounding procedure for ACOPF; in other words we produce a dynamically generated linearly-constrained relaxation.
-In this section we present computationally efficient cut separation procedures as well as cut management techniques deployed in our algorithm.
-Our overall procedure is described in detail in~\cref{section:thealgorithm}.
+In this paper we use a dynamically generated linearly-constrained relaxation as a lower bounding procedure for ACOPF; relying on a perspective sometimes associated with integer programming.

+Given a set $X$ in $\mathbb{R}^{n}$, we say that a convex inequality $g(x) \leq d$ is \emph{valid} for $X$ if $g(x) \leq d$ holds for all $x \in X$.
+Given $X$ and $\overline{x} \notin X$, then we say that $c^{\top} x \leq d$ is a (linear) \emph{cut} for $X$ if the inequality is valid for $X$ but it is not satisfied by $\overline{x}$.
+A (linear) cutting-plane algorithm~\cite{schrijver98} for a set $X$ is an iterative procedure in which, starting from an initial (linear) relaxation, in every round (linear) cuts are added to approximate $X$.
+Typically, these cuts are computed in iterative fashion; at each round an optimal solution $\overline{x} \notin X$ to the current relaxation is separated using a computed cut.

+In the case of single-period experiments our target set $X$ is the i2 relaxation of ACOPF, while we use the i2+ relaxation for the multi-period setting.
+The reason is simple: the multi-period i2 relaxation for medium to large networks is not numerically tractable.

-To justify the use of our methodology we note that, as we highlight below, direct solution of the Jabr (and/or i2) relaxations of ACOPF, for larger instances, is computationally prohibitive and often results in non-convergence.
-Empirical evidence further shows that outer-approximation of the rotated-cone inequalities (in either case) requires a large number of cuts in order to achieve a tight relaxation value.
+In support of this statement, we note that direct solution of the Jabr and i2 relaxations of ACOPF, for large instances, is computationally prohibitive and often results in non-convergence (c.f. tables~\ref{table:jabrsocps},~\ref{table:i2socps},~\ref{table:ws_loads_1_1},~\ref{table:ws_onelineoff},~\ref{table:ws_loads_T4_i2socp+},~\ref{table:ws_loads_T12_i2socp+} and~\ref{table:ws_loads_T24_i2socp+}).
+Our empirical evidence further shows that outer-approximation of the rotated-cone inequalities (in either case) requires a large number of cuts in order to achieve a tight relaxation value.
 Moreover, employing such large families of cuts yields a relaxation that, while linearly constrained, still proves challenging -- both from the perspective of running time and numerical tractability.
+Nonetheless, a characteristic feature of our iterative procedure is its robustness to potentially suboptimal termination of the oracle used to solve the LPs or convex QPs; \emph{independent} of the quality of the primal solution obtained, our linear cuts will always be valid.

-However, as we show, adequate cut management proves successful, yielding a procedure that is (a) rapid, (b) numerically stable, and (c) constitutes a very tight relaxation.
-The critical ingredients in this procedure are: (1) quick cut separation; (2) appropriate violated cut selection; and (3) effective dynamic cut management, including rejection of \textit{nearly-parallel} cuts and removal of \textit{expired} cuts; i.e., previously added cuts that are no longer needed.
+However, as we show, adequate cut management proves successful, yielding a procedure that is (a) rapid, (b) numerically stable, and (c) constitutes a very tight relaxation (c.f. tables~\ref{table:ws_loads_1_1} and~\ref{table:ws_onelineoff}).
+The critical ingredients in this procedure are: (1) fast cut separation; (2) appropriate violated cut selection; and (3) effective dynamic cut management, including rejection of \textit{nearly-parallel} cuts and removal of \textit{expired} cuts, i.e., previously added cuts that are slack (cf.~\ref{subsection:basicalgorithm}).

-In~\cref{subsection:separation} we present two computationally efficient separation procedures which output linear cuts.
-In~\cref{subsection:cutmanagement} we present the cut management techniques used in our algorithm.